marcus-grant/notes/pcde-module17-content.md

 **Note**: Make sure you have installed the tools you will need for Modules 17-19 in the [Course Tools Module][emeritus-course-tools-module] before beginning this module.

+## Discussion 17.1: Use Cases of ETL in Data Engineering

+### Discussion Introduction

+As you have learned, ETL stands for the extraction, transformation, and loading of data.
+When referring to a data engineering project, you are mostly dealing with the following stages in that project: data collection, data storage, data transformation, and data consumption.
+Let’s look at each of the stages of the ETL process in detail.

+#### Discussion Topic: Data Extraction

+This stage includes the extraction and ingestion of data from multiple source systems.
+These source systems can be a variety of databases with different data formats.
+Different tools are used to ingest data from these source systems.
+Data engineers must ensure that the data integrity is maintained while transferring data from one location to another.
+It is also important to be mindful of the data types while ingesting the data to make sure that you don’t lose any data.

+#### Discussion Topic: Data Transformation

+This is the stage that involves manipulating the data.
+You can perform various operations on the data at this stage, such as cleaning the data, transforming the data, and applying rules based on business logic (e.g., filtering the data).
+All of the data transformation happens on the destination after the data has been successfully ingested.
+Any kind of business requirements and modification of data, such as deriving new columns, performing joins, and using aggregate functions, is done at this stage.
+It’s always a good practice to keep a copy of the source data as it is and create new intermediate tables to perform the operations required for the data transformation stage.

+#### Discussion Topic: Data Loading

+This is the stage where the new data is ready to be used or loaded to a new destination, such as a database.
+You can also load the transformed data set to the visualization tools for reporting purposes.
+This is the final stage of the ETL process in a data engineering pipeline where the output data set is loaded or shared to the desired destination.

+### Discussion Prompt

+Based on this discussion, you have a good understanding of how to go about performing ETL operations when working on a data engineering project.

+To apply what you have learned, consider an ETL project and describe the tasks involved in each step for that particular project.
+Key points to consider include:

+* Discuss your understanding of the raw data.
+* Explain how you will keep the integrity of the original data.
+* Describe how you will maintain data quality in the transformation phase.
+* Explain how you will load the data with proper formats for all columns.

+Discuss how you will achieve each of these priorities based on your understanding of the ETL process.
+Elaborate on any other thoughts or considerations you have put in place in your ETL project.

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+**Suggested Time**: 60 minutes

+**Suggested Length**: 250-300 words

+This is a required activity and will count toward course completion.

+#### ETL Discussion: My Response

+The context I'm considering for ETL is an e-commerce system.
+An online retailer is going to be looking at customer data from their online storefront, CRM system, inventory management system, online advertising, and social media.
+All to better manage their inventory, increase sales, improve customer service, improve shopping experience, and increase customer retention and make plans.

+#### ETL Data Extraction

+Some of the data sources to look at for e-commerce are internal.
+Internally you can *extract* data from the web client for the store of its users, the inventory management systems.
+Here you can see which items customers place in their carts, spend the most time on examining, roughly where in the world they are located, account email, and transaction history and inventory at different times.
+There's also external sources, such as social media and web based advertising where you can examine interest by different kinds of customers and metrics like click through rates.

+Here we need to decide on the data we are interested in, ideally all of it, but the specifics needs to be decided on and standardized.
+Once we have all the entities and properties defined it becomes easier to build all the rest of the ETL pipeline.
+This includes *extract* processes like deciding on when to pull data, how to check validity and for new data to avoid duplication, etc.

+#### ETL Data Transformation

+During transformation, particularly the external data sources need transformation.
+Internally the data systems should already be well defined.
+However some of the data columns might overlap or aggregate with external sources.
+So it's important to standardize data types, representations and the structure of the incoming data so all sources become consistent with each other.
+For example, a user ID might need to be associated with an internal customer email address along with a social media account.
+Then the data needs to be cleaned as there's always chances for missing data or data that can't be parsed into a format that the system needs.
+Other anomalies will need to be carefully monitored.

+#### Data Loading

+For data loading, the prepared data needs to be adapted to whatever form the drivers to the various databases or database systems are.
+In the case of MySQL, columns need to be picked and the appropriate `INSERT INTO` or `UPDATE` statements need to be generated and executed.
+The database system might include a CDC system that might need informing of the updates to the system as well.

 ## References